Neither of the two primary loan options are necessarily "better"

 Car Wash loans typically vary from 10 to 25 years in length of the loan.
 The largest determining factor that contributes to where within this large range is achievable relies on whether or not the land / real estate is being purchased with a car wash (as opposed to buying the car wash business along with a lease, but not the land / real estate itself).

-30 to 45 days in the average amount of time it takes to get a car wash loan.
+30 to 45 days is the average amount of time it takes to get a car

 This time range holds regardless of whether the car wash loan being attained is an SBA Loan (7(a) or 504) or whether it is a conventional (aka Bank) loan.